kastiglione/bqcli/README.md

 ### Limitations

 Bazel query expressions are parsed as Python.
-Bazel query syntax is not a subset of Python, so it's possible to write queries that `bqcli` does not handle.
+Bazel query syntax is not a subset of Python, so it's possible to write queries that `bq` does not handle.

 ### Version